palewire/first-visual-story/readthedocs/index.rst

 The ``-g`` means that we're installing the packages globally.
 You'll be able to run these from any directory on your computer.

-Next we'll install Gulp, a helpful Node.js utility for running a framework on your computer as you develop a site.
+Next we'll install `Gulp <https://gulpjs.com/>`_, a helpful Node.js utility for running a framework on your computer as you develop a site.
 Again, we turn to npm.

 .. code-block:: bash